Esteban Quiroz

-Jesús Esteban Quiroz Ortiz (born February 17, 1992) is a Mexican professional baseball infielder for the Sultanes de Monterrey of the Mexican League.
+Jesús Esteban Quiroz Ortiz (born February 17, 1992) is a Mexican professional baseball infielder for the Bravos de León of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Chicago Cubs.
 He plays on the Mexico national baseball team.

 Career

 Tigres de Quintana Roo

 Quiroz made his professional debut for the Tigres de Quintana Roo of the Mexican Baseball League in 2011.
 He played primarily at shortstop and second base.

 Leones de Yucatan

 The Tigres traded Quiroz to the Leones de Yucatan before the 2017 season.

 Quiroz played for the Mexico national baseball team in the 2017 World Baseball Classic, and hit a leadoff home run for Mexico in the first game of Pool D. He went 4-for-6 with two home runs (one of them off major leaguer Yusmeiro Petit) and a double.
 Following his participation in the WBC, Quiroz batted .293/.428/.488/.916 in for the Leones de Yucatán of the Mexican League.
 Quiroz registered more walks (64) than strikeouts (41) in 358 plate appearances.